Democratic centralism: Lenin's conception and practice

 After the successful consolidation of power by the Communist Party following the October Revolution and the Russian Civil War, the Bolshevik leadership, including Lenin, instituted a ban on factions in the party as Resolution No. 12 of the 10th Party Congress in 1921.
 It was passed in the morning session on 16 March 1921.
 Trotskyists sometimes claim that this ban was intended to be temporary, but there is no language in the discussion at the 10th Party Congress suggesting such.

-The Group of Democratic Centralism was a group in the Soviet Communist Party who advocated different concepts of party democracy.
+The Group of Democratic Centralism was a group in the Soviet Communist Party which developed in the early 1920, which criticised the leadership of the Communist Party for excessive centralisation of political power in the party, removal of local party initiative, and rigid control from above within the industry, Party and local administration.
+They felt that the democratic element of democratic centralism had been weakened.

 In On Party Unity, Lenin argued that democratic centralism prevents factionalism.
 He argued that factionalism leads to less friendly relations among members and that it can be exploited by enemies of the party.
+Lenin wrote of democratic centralism that it "implies universal and full freedom to criticise, so long as this does not disturb the unity of a definite action; it rules out all criticism which disrupts or makes difficult the unity of an action decided on by the Party."

 By the Brezhnev period, democratic centralism was described in the 1977 Soviet Constitution as a principle for organizing the state: "The Soviet state is organized and functions on the principle of democratic centralism, namely the electiveness of all bodies of state authority from the lowest to the highest, their accountability to the people, and the obligation of lower bodies to observe the decisions of higher ones."